ondator/vault/Architecture/evolutionary_architecture.md

 > — Mark Richards
 - At the Neal's approach architects role should be dedicated to team(also team should be crossfunctional)
 - Seems like that Evolutionary Architecture cornerstone and [Fowler's 9 microservices rules](../microservices.md/#9-microservices-rules) are quite similar
 - Strive for a low number of connections between development teams.
 Seems like Less or other scaled framework should be adopted?
+- This book ideas looks much more consistent in addition to new Open Group [Agile Architecture standart](https://publications.opengroup.org/c208?_ga=2.2181682.306539801.1602100093-1756631493.1602100093).
+In particular it's become more clear that the main focus of architecture shifts from intentional architecture to control emergent architecture.
+So FF helps with emergent, while classic approaches still valid for intentional design